-For those who don’t already know, TLS serves to protect your message with encryption while in route to the recipient’s email box.
-So despite having all of the proper authentication in DKIM/SPF or DMARC; without encryption, your email can apparently still be hijacked in transit.
+For those who don’t already know, TLS serves to protect your message with encryption while en route to the recipient’s email box.
+So despite having all of the proper authentications in DKIM/SPF or DMARC; without encryption, your email can apparently still be hijacked in transit.
 Allowing unauthorized users to intercept and view your message’s content.

 So now, nobody can read the writing on the postcard until it arrives at its destination and the intended person with access can open the sealed envelope.

 I like Gmail’s step up in security here.
 However, as email marketers, we must first advocate on the side of deliverability in this instance.
 So while we do just that, let us not forget about how the groundwork and foundation of email delivery was originally designed.
 In short, email delivery was not necessarily created, with granular authentication and security in mind.
 That stuff was added later on, particularly when society started utilizing email in just about every aspect of life – everything from banking to legal advice, to any other sensitive intangible piece of information that you can think of.
 In certain environments such as those, mailbox to mailbox email encryption makes perfect sense and should be advocated and applied accordingly.

 However, is it really necessary to apply that layer of security to all emails sent and received?
 Of course not!
 This is why I predict that the little red open padlock will be welcomed into the Gmail inbox for quite some time with non-marketing users.
 Gmail isn’t going to start putting that message from ol’ grandpa into spam because he emailed you from an unencrypted connection via his Jitterbug senior mobile plan.

 Email Deliverability: What Is It and Why Should You Care?